Skip to main content

 Animation

-Film Crew Position: Cleanup Animator
+Cleanup Animator

 What does a Cleanup Animator do?

-What role does a Cleanup Animator play?
+What skills does a Cleanup Animator need?

 While a college degree is not always mandatory to become a Cleanup Animator, many professionals in the field hold a bachelor's degree or have completed a specialized program in animation, fine arts, or a related discipline.
 Aspiring Cleanup Animators can benefit from formal education which provides foundational knowledge in drawing techniques, understanding of anatomy, and exposure to various animation software.
 However, a strong portfolio demonstrating drawing skills, attention to detail, and a clear understanding of animation principles can be equally important.
 Some studios may require previous industry experience or evidence of completed coursework in animation.